News - Comments

 it never fails to send shivers down my spine.
 However, I have some problem with

-the new mixing on certain tracks on the extended version of the soundtrack.
+the new mixing on certain tracks on the expanded version of the soundtrack.
 I

 still prefer the original ones in the first release.